Sbozzolo/kuibit/docs/argparse_helper.rst

    args = pah.get_args(parser)

-Most of the scripts in ``example_bins`` are built for this kind of workflow, so you can use them as examples.
+Most of the scripts in ``example_bins`` are built for this kind of workflow, so you can use them as examples (or you can directly use them).